 Doesn’t that still mean Spain has to support your claim and supervise anything you do with your sun?

 No, my country does not have to monitor my property.
 This is not legal because no one nation has legal power outside of Earth.
 They don’t do anything, and I do not need the support of the Spanish government.
 However, I have offered about 90 percent of my profits to all governments to be reinvested in the following way: To [support] people who earn minimum pension, to educate youth who have no means to study, to [fund] medical research – do you know that Alzheimer's is the third leading cause of death in the world?
 I want to help the education, justice and health administrations.
 And especially help poor people.

 You really offer 90 percent of your sun profits to Spain and all governments?
 Have you handed any money over yet?

 I’m talking with a member of the United Nations and I have already had a meeting with a Spanish government representative.
 I’m waiting for the answer.

 How do you keep track of the seven billion people who are using your sun daily?

 I do not charge people for using the sun.
 I only want to charge companies that use solar energy without my authorisation.

 That makes way more sense.

-Everyday, companies use my property.
-They will pay for the number of solar panels and kilowatt hour of generated energy.
+Every day, companies use my property.
+They will pay for the number of solar panels and per kilowatt-hour of generated energy.
 I ask €1 for each solar panel.
 They need a license from the government to install a solar panel, and governmental agreements are the only way I can keep track.
 If they refuse to pay, I go through a judicial inquiry and pre-trial in a court filing for the prohibition of usury solar panels.
 The companies must pay me.
 The companies have to sign a contract with me for using my property.
-I don’t want the companies to be rich with my property, and I want to share the profits with all the people.
+I don’t want the companies to be rich with my property, and I want to share the profits with the people.